mrb24/scala-d3/README.md

 ## Compiling scala-d3

-To compile from source, check out Mimir, and use one of the following to compile and run mimir.
+To compile from source, check out the code, and use one of the following to compile and run it.
 ```
 $> git clone https://github.com/mrb24/scala-d3.git
 ...